 When You Visit

-Beyond the Meeting House is the Religious Exploration (RE) Building where nursery care is provided (from 9:45 to 12:45) and programming for children and youth takes place so, please first enter there and stop in at the RE Office (third door on the left) or ask around for Erica Shadowsong, our Director of Religious Exploration for Children and Youth.
-She or a volunteer will welcome you and orient you to the program and the location/s of your child/ren's age group/s so you know where to find them after the service.
-Then go together to the Meeting House for the start of the service, sitting toward the front for a better view if you wish.
+Beyond the Meeting House is the Religious Exploration (RE) Building where nursery care is provided from 9:45 am to 12:45 pm and programming for children and youth takes place.
+Please stop in at the RE Office (down the window-wall hallway, third door on the left) or ask around for Carla Miller, director of our children’s programming.
+She or a volunteer will welcome you and orient you to the children/youth program for your child.
+Then he/she will direct you to the locations of our age-group classes so that you’ll know where to find your child after the service.
+Once you’ve familiarized yourself with where your child will be, you and your child should come back to the Meeting House for the start of the service.

-We aspire to be a truly multi-generational community.
-The early part of the service is child-friendly, ending with a short children's sermon that we call Together Time.
-As it ends, the children and their teachers leave during what we call the Sing-away Song, to go to their RE classes in the RE Building.
-You are welcome to accompany them, and may remain in the classroom with your child or return to the Meeting House for the rest of the service, as you think best.
+Together Time is the first 15 minutes of each Sunday service when both adults and children come together as our congregation.
+During this time we have music, a communal welcome, chalice lighting, and a story that the children are encouraged to participate in.
+The story emerges from the contents of the Wonder Box, whose objects are used to encourage us all to ponder issues and situations that will be carried over into that day’s Sunday lesson.
+After Together Time, the children and their teachers leave during what we call a Sing-Away Song -- the congregation sings to the children as they leave for their classes in our education Building.
+You are welcome to accompany them and remain in the classroom with your child or return to the Meeting House for the rest of the service.
 Staying with your baby or toddler in the nursery is also okay.
 Do what you need to do for your family to enjoy their first visits.

-The minister will be looking forward to meeting you in the foyer.
-Please visit the Welcome Table if you haven't already, sign up for our newsletter on the yellow Newcomers Log and pick up any literature that interests you.
-On display are our most recent newsletter, copies of recent sermons, and brochures about faith journeys, Unitarian Universalism and public issues of concern to the congregation.
-Coffee, tea and conversation takes place at the back of the Meeting House or in the foyer or, weather permitting, out on the deck.
-Feel free to ask questions of the people you meet.
-If your children are in the RE Building, pick them up.
+The minister will look forward to meeting you in the foyer after the service.
+Feel free to mingle with the members to ask questions about the service or any other aspect of our church.
+Please visit the Welcome Table if you haven't signed up for our newsletter on the yellow Newcomers Log and pick up any literature that interests you.
+On display will be our most recent newsletter and brochures about Unitarian Universalism, faith journeys, and public issues of concern to the congregation.